empreinte-digitale/orejime/README.md

             // the `purpose` config as the second parameter as well.
             callback: function(consent, purpose){
-                // This is an example callback function. console.log("User consent for purpose " + purpose.name + ": consent=" + consent)
+                // This is an example callback function. console.log("User consent for purpose " + purpose.id + ": consent=" + consent)
             },

             // Optional.
-If "required" is set to true, Orejime will not allow this purpose to
+If "isMandatory" is set to true, Orejime will not allow this purpose to
             // be disabled by the user.
             // See "Special cases" below for more information.
             // default to false
-            required: false,
+            isMandatory: false,

             // Optional.
-If "optOut" is set to true, Orejime will load this purpose
+If `isExempt` is set to true, Orejime will load this purpose
             // even before the user gave explicit consent.
             // We recommend always leaving this "false".
             // See "Special cases" below for more information.
             // defaults to false
-            optOut: false,
+            isExempt: false,

             // Optional.
 If "default" is set to true, the purpose will be enabled by default
             // defaults to false.
             default: false,

             // Optional.
-If "onlyOnce" is set to true, the purpose will only be executed
+If "runsOnce" is set to true, the purpose will only be executed
             // once regardless how often the user toggles it on and off.
             // defaults to false
-            onlyOnce: true,
+            runsOnce: true,
         },
         {
-            name: "inline-tracker",
+            id: "inline-tracker",
             title: "Inline Tracker",
             purposes: ["analytics"],
             cookies: [